Azathothep/neongine/README.md

 The `Assets` class will keep a reference to the requested files in a database.
 This allows the serialization system to get the file path from the reference.

+## Further reading

-You can find an example pong game made using the engine [here](https://github.com/Azathothep/neongine-pong)!
+Find here an [example pong game](https://github.com/Azathothep/neongine-pong) made using the engine!